Oklahoma

 1907-Admitted to the Union as the 46th state.

 Topics.
-This historical marker is listed in these topic lists: Colonial Era • Exploration • Native Americans • Settlements & Settlers.
+This historical marker is listed in these topic lists: Colonial Era • Exploration • Indigenous Peoples and Communities • Settlements & Settlers.
 A significant historical year for this entry is 1682.

 Location.
 37° 13.567′ N, 76° 46.961′ W. Marker is in Jamestown, Virginia, in James City County.
-Marker is on Jamestown Road.
+It is on Jamestown Road.
 The marker is located near the Jamestown Settlement Visitor Center.
 Touch for map.
+Marker is at or near this postal address: 2110 Jamestown Road, Williamsburg VA 23185, United States of America.
+Touch for directions.